 If you were injured in a truck accident in New York, our team wants to offer you a free consultation to discuss your case.
 We can investigate your situation and determine who was at fault for the wreck while helping you understand your options moving forward.

 You may be able to recover compensation for your damages, such as your medical bills, lost wages, and pain and suffering.
-One of our New York truck accident lawyers can help you build your claim or lawsuit and represent you in your case.
+One of our New York truck accident attorneys at Morelli Law Firm can help you build your claim or lawsuit and represent you in your case.

-Your NY Truck Accident Lawyer Can Help You Calculate Your Damages
+Your New York Truck Accident Lawyer Can Help You Calculate Your Damages

-If a judge or insurance company deems the responsible party fully liable for your injuries, you may be entitled to payment for the various costs you incur because of the accident.
+If a judge or insurance company deems the responsible party fully liable for your injuries, you may be entitled to collect damages for the various costs you incur because of the accident.
 For example, you may be able to pursue compensation for:

 - Pending and future medical bills